The Little Fruit Market

 In 1948 the brilliant physicist William Shockley, along with John Bardeen and Walter Brattain, co-invented the transistor at Bell Laboratories in New Jersey; an invention that led to subsequent innovations like the MOSFET.
 (Justifiably they were awarded Nobel Prizes in Physics in 1956.)

 and Walter Brattain.

 In 1955, deciding to move back to where he grew up, Shockley returned to California.
 He wanted to start his own company to commercialize semiconductor devices.
+Back in those days much of standard laboratory and engineering equipment wasn’t easy to come by, there were no websites like sciquip.co.uk to buy what he needed so he looked towards his friends.
 Joining a college friend’s successful company, Beckman Instruments, Shockley was appointed Director of Beckman’s newly founded Shockley Semiconductor Laboratory division which bought the old fruit market at 391 San Antonio.

 Those “Traitorous Eight”, as Shockley called them, wanted to start their own semiconductor company.
 (Those engineers are shown in Figure 3.
 And yes, engineers really did dress that way in the late 1950s.)

 Figure 3: The Traitorous Eight in 1957.

 Intrigued by these new-fangled transistors, New York industrialist Sherman Fairchild agreed to finance The Traitorous Eight by creating a new company called Fairchild Camera and Instrument.
 It was at Fairchild that the first commercially-viable integrated circuit was invented.
 From that single company evolved the greatest collection of semiconductors companies in the world, as well as a California location that came to be known as “Silicon Valley.”
 Figure 4 gives you some idea of the astounding commercial outgrowth of Fairchild Camera and Instrument.